zainabmirkar/AWS_SAA-C03/Databases/Aurora.md

 ### RDS and Aurora Backups
 - automated backup retention period is 1 to 35 days
 - manual backups as long as you want

+### Aurora Serverless
+- no instances to manage
+- on demand pricing not applicable
+- serverless pricing capacity is managed in acu (Aurora Capacity Units)